 Why are you exercising, really?

-The very good news for us is that if you look at the what science tells us about aging, exercise, and motivation, staying in shape really doesn’t have to be a hard as we think it has to be and there are compelling reasons besides vanity to keep exercising for life.
-This new knowledge and some self-coaching work on your mindset can completely overhaul your motivation to get and stay in shape for the long term.
-Ready to completely change how you think about exercise and staying fit?
-Ok…let’s do this.
+The very good news for us is that if you look at the what science tells us about aging, exercise, and motivation, staying in shape really doesn’t have to be a hard as we think it has to be and there are much more compelling reasons to keep exercising for life than you may have ever thought before.
+This new knowledge and some self-coaching work on your mindset can completely overhaul your motivation to get and stay active forever.
+Well, at least as long as you possibly can.

 what the new science says

-So many women have been exercising in order to lose weight for so long – and have stayed disappointed and frustrated and blaming themselves – that when they learn it doesn’t work, they lose motivation.
+So many women have been exercising in order to lose weight for so long – and have stayed disappointed and frustrated and blaming themselves – that when they learn it doesn’t work (usually the hard way), they blame themselves and lose motivation to exercise.
 If this is you, please take heart.
 I have some really good news for you.
-Let’s talk about our beliefs about aging and then I’ll circle back around and give you the most powerful motivation you’ve had yet to keep you going.
+Let’s talk about our beliefs about aging and then I’ll circle back around and give you the most powerful motivation you’ve had yet to embrace exercise you enjoy for the rest of your life.

 misconceptions about aging